Georgi Sarmov: Levski Sofia

+Kasımpaşa

 On 17 May 2010, Sarmov together with his teammate Nikolay Dimitrov signed for Kasımpaşa S.K. for five years.

-Beroe
+Beroe Stara Zagora

 In January 2016, Sarmov signed with Beroe Stara Zagora.

-Etar
+Etar Veliko Tarnovo

 On 4 August 2017, Sarmov signed with Etar Veliko Tarnovo.

-Chemnitz
+Chemnitzer FC

-In late April 2019, Sarmov was unveiled as the first signing of German club Chemnitzer FC for the 2019/2020 season.
+In late April 2019, Sarmov was unveiled as the first signing of German club Chemnitzer FC for the 2019–20 season.

+Septemvri Sofia

+In July 2020, Sarmov joined Septemvri Sofia.

 International career

-He debuted for Bulgaria national football team on 26 March 2008 against Finland, appearing as a late substitute for Dimitar Berbatov.
-The result of the match was 2:1 with a win for Bulgaria.
+Sarmov debuted for Bulgaria national team on 26 March 2008 in a 2–1 win against Finland, appearing as a late substitute for Dimitar Berbatov.